Virtual Life after Death

 Despite DeathRef being followed by digitaldeathday on May 4th, I have been sucked into the void of Other Responsibilities and neglected to pay attention until, oh, May 20th, as the unconference was actually happening.
 Bad librarian!
 Suffice it to say, it looked pretty darn cool.
 It appears that notes, podcasts and such are still being compiled.
 We’ll link them once they’re up.
 In the meantime,

-The BBC also gets in on the action, discussing the issue of digital assets such as domain names, sponsored Twitter accounts and virtual property in online games, as well as memorizing at social networking sites:
+The BBC also gets in on the action (article linked above), discussing the issue of digital assets such as domain names, sponsored Twitter accounts and virtual property in online games, as well as memorizing at social networking sites, or otherwise continued online engagement with the person’s profile, as though the person weren’t dead at all.
+This practice has been criticized as prolonging the grieving process, though others argue that it merely facilitates it.

 Good stuff.
-As the title suggests, Every Day is Digital Death Day — we’ll keep vigilant for what else emerges from the unconference and, of course, elsewhere on this topic.
+As this post title suggests, Every Day is Digital Death Day — we’ll keep vigilant for what else emerges from the unconference and, of course, elsewhere on this topic.